May Whitty: Film career and death

-I've got everything Betty Grable has—I've just had it longer.

 Whitty made her Hollywood film debut at the age of 72, recreating her 1935 stage role in the Hollywood film Night Must Fall (1937), which also starred Robert Montgomery and Rosalind Russell.
 She received an Oscar nomination.
-This led to several supporting roles in films, including that of the vanishing lady, Miss Froy, in Alfred Hitchcock's The Lady Vanishes (1938).
+Whitty’s supporting roles in film included that of the vanishing lady, Miss Froy, in Alfred Hitchcock's The Lady Vanishes (1938).

-In 1939, Whitty permanently moved to the United States - although she never became a US citizen; and appeared both on stage and in Hollywood films, usually playing wealthy dowagers.
-It was one such part, as Lady Beldon in Mrs. Miniver (1942), that brought her a second Academy Award nomination for Best Supporting Actress.
+In 1939, Whitty moved to the United States, although she never became a US citizen.
+She appeared on stage and in Hollywood films, often playing wealthy dowagers.
+It was one such part, as Lady Beldon in Mrs. Miniver (1942), that brought her a second Academy Award nomination.

-She continued to act for the remainder of her life, and died on 29 May 1948 in Beverly Hills, California, from cancer at the age of 82; her husband had died the previous year during surgery.
-She is commemorated with a plaque at St Paul's parish church in Covent Garden, London, alongside the plaque to her husband.
+Whitty’s husband died in 1947.
+She died on 29 May 1948 in Beverly Hills, California, from cancer at the age of 82.
+She is commemorated with a plaque at St Paul's Church in Covent Garden, London, beside a plaque to her husband.